ivandimitrov1/quote-quiz/README.md

 ## FE part (based on create-react-app)
 - you will need Nodejs, then go to frontend folder
 - run "npm install", then run "npm start"
-- that should launch a server on https://localhost:3000
+- that should launch a server on https://localhost:3000 which will make requests to the BE server

 Thats all.
 If you use the backup, then you have two users created already
 - user with pass: user